aa2il/wclock/README.md

       git clone https://github.com/aa2il/libs
       git clone https://github.com/aa2il/data

 2) One of the features of uv is that the virtual environment is included in the github repository.
-You should NOT have to do anything since uv will install the environment and required packages the first time you run wclock.:
+You DO NOT have to do anything since uv will install the environment and required packages the first time you run wclock.

 For the record, here is how I set up the environment: